buk7456/FreeTX/doc/mixer.md

 <p align="left">
 <img src="images/Drawing1.png"/>
 </p>

+## Context menu actions
+- **View outputs:** Opens the mixer monitor, which displays the real-time status of all output channels.
+Clicking the select button while in the mixer monitor shows a tooltip with the exact value of the output channel.
+- **Copy mix to:** Copies this mix to a specified destination.
+- **Move mix to:** Moves this mix to a specified destination.
+- **Insert free:** Inserts a free mix slot at the current position.
+- **Rename mix:** Opens the text editor dialog to specify a name for this mix.
+- **Reset mix:** Resets this mix to the default setting.
+- **Reset all mixes:** Resets all mixes to the default settings.
+- **Compact mixes:** Removes all empty/free slots that exist in-between the defined mixes.
+- **Show curve preview:** Whether to draw the curve on the mixer screen.
+The displayed curve shows a trace of the output vs input for this specific mix.
+- **Templates:** Use this option to load the predefined mixer templates.
+- **Show overview:** Display a summary of the configured mixes.
+In the overview screen, clicking the select button displays a tooltip with extra information about the highlighted mix line.

 ## Important safety note
 When editing mixes, it is recommended to disable RF output or remove propellers first.